-The simulations were carried out using the Weather Research and Forecasting (WRF) model (Skamarock et al., 2019) in its version 4.0.1 which is generally well known and commonly used in the wind energy community (e.g. Dörenkämper et al., 2015; Hahmann et al., 2020).
-The mesoscale simulation setup was similar for every of the three sites, consisting of three domains with resolutions of 18 km, 6 km and 2 km and a domain size of 150 x × 150 GP (grid points) for each domain, centered centred around the site of interest (i.e. the respective offshore met mast).
+The simulations were carried out using the Weather Research and Forecasting (WRF) model (Skamarock et al., 2019) in its version 4.0.1, which is generally well known and commonly used in the wind energy community (e.g. Dörenkämper et al., 2015; Hahmann et al., 2020).
+The mesoscale simulation setup was similar for all three sites, consisting of three domains with resolutions of 18, 6 and 2 km and a domain size of 150×150 GP (grid points) for each domain, centred around the site of interest (i.e. the respective offshore met mast).
 Figure 4 exemplarily shows the size of the three domains for the FINO3 site.
-The sizes of the innermost domains (D3) for all three sites are given in Figure Fig. 1.
+The sizes of the innermost domains (D3) for all three sites are given in Fig. 1.

 Figure 4.
 Mesoscale model domain distribution around the FINO3 site.
 The red boxes mark the extension of the computing domains.
-The coastline and border data originates from the GSHHS data set (Wessel and Smith, 1996).
+The coastline and border data originate from the GSHHS dataset (Wessel and Smith, 1996).